Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: CNN pore description

-Given image patches of dimensions ${33 \times 33}$ with corresponding pore identity labels, our task is to train a CNN to learn patches descriptors such that descriptors with the same identity are closer in $\ell_2$ space than those with different ones.
-HardNet~\cite{hardnet} proposes to do exactly that, but since its input has dimensions ${32 \times 32}$, we discard the last row and the last column of each patch to be able to use the network architecture without modifications.
+Given image patches of dimensions ${33 \times 33}$ centered on pores with corresponding pore labels, our task is to train a CNN to learn pore descriptors such that descriptors for pores with the same label are closer in $\ell_2$ space than those with different ones.
+HardNet~\cite{hardnet} showed state-of-the-art performance in the wide baseline stereo, patch verification, and instance retrieval tasks until recently~\cite{doap}.
+We can frame the fingerprint recognition problem based on finding pore descriptor correspondences as multiple instance retrieval problems.
+This allows training HardNet to learn pore descriptors in $\ell_2$ space.
+Since its architecture takes as input patches with dimensions ${32 \times 32}$, we discard the last row and the last column of the pore patches.
+Doing this enables us to use HardNet's architecture without modifications.

 While we do not modify the network's architecture, we train it differently.
-HardNet is supposed to be trained with a mini-batch containing a single pair of patches of the same identity.
-However, Schroff~\etal~\cite{facenet}, which proposes a very similar approach to learn face embeddings, states that the approach taken by HardNet is sub-optimal.
-None of these works provide evidence that their approaches are better than the other, but Schroff~\etal~\cite{facenet} states that unreported experiments show that triplet loss improves with more examples of the same identity per batch.
-Because of this, we use FaceNet's approach, which is called triplet semi-hard loss.
+HardNet is supposed to be trained with a mini-batch containing a single positive pair of patches.
+However, Schroff~\etal~\cite{facenet}, which proposes a very similar approach to learn face embeddings, state that the approach taken by HardNet is sub-optimal.
+None of these works provide evidence that their approaches are better than the other, but Schroff~\etal state that unreported experiments show that triplet loss works better with more examples of the same identity in each batch.
+With these considerations in mind, we employ Schroff~\etal's approach, which is called triplet semi-hard loss.

-Also, to improve the robustness of our descriptors, we do online dataset augmentation with the pores.
-Our augmentation process for mini-batches in learning descriptors is almost the same as the one described in Section~\ref{sec:det-train}.
-The only difference is that the patches here are of dimensions ${32 \times 32}$.

-It is important to notice that our procedure for augmentation is able to simulate the rigid transformations to which fingerprint images are subject to.
-Using augmentation reduces the need for using the coordinate system of pores in each image because these are covered by the transformations we perform.
-However, our augmentation is not able to simulate the non-rigid transformations fingerprint images are also subject to.
-This is why pore identity annotation is essential to our work.
+Also, to improve the robustness of our descriptors, we augment the dataset as we sample mini-batches from it.
+This is done by randomly sampling a transformation that includes translating, rotating, and perturbing the contrast and brightness of each patch from a multivariate normal distribution with zero covariance.
+Since we augment after we crop the patches from the image, we treat translations and rotations as if the patch is zero-padded.
+We also linearly interpolate the image when the sampled transformation requires it.